This page explains why some alerting policies might behave differently than intended, and offers possible remedies for

 For more information about MQL, see Alerting policies with MQL.

 1: MQL is an expressive text-based language that can be used with Cloud Monitoring API calls and in the Google Cloud console.
-To configure a condition with MQL when you use the Google Cloud console, you must select Query Editor.
+To configure a condition with MQL when you use the Google Cloud console, you must use the code editor.